gokulambiotech/gokulambiotech.github.io/_products/fungicides.md

 ---
-title: Gokulam Biotech Fertilizers
+title: KRISHI - Biofungicides
-description: Check out more details.
+description:
 ---

-<h2> LIQUID Bio-Fertilizers.</h2>

 <ul class="staff">
 	{% for product in site.products %}
     {% if product.fertilizer %}